-I’ve made some strong statements in the past, swearing that I would never thru-hike the AT.
+I’d made some strong statements in the past, swearing I would never thru-hike the AT.
 I’ve had the privilege to hike so many amazing trails, I didn’t want the pressure of the AT being one of the Triple Crown hikes (PCT, CDT, AT) and also the trail that EVERYONE does to be the only reasons that I did it.
 I also said that I would hike it one day only because it was there, which is not a good attitude to have when trying to stay motivated to hike over 2,000 miles.

 The AT even did me the honor of naming a hill after me!
 Granted, they misspelled it but close enough.

 I first learned of the AT when I was going to college in Connecticut.
 A classmate’s dad section hiked the whole trail, giving me the impression that it was something that only retired people did.
-Later in grad school, in Wilmington North Carolina, a young couple that I knew set off to thru-hike for their honeymoon.
+Later in grad school at Wilmington North Carolina, a young couple that I knew set off to thru-hike for their honeymoon.
 I followed along through their journals, fascinated with the idea and wondering if someday I’d be able to follow in their footsteps.

 I also had a friend, Robert, that had section-hiked the trail through North Carolina, which further sparked my interest.
 He helped me choose some of my first backpacking equipment and became my hiking mentor on a few of my earliest trips.
 We did a 4 day loop around Fontana Lake and the Smokies, hiking a portion of the AT as part of the loop.
 Unfortunately I don’t recall the exact details of that trip and have only a few pictures as memories.
 Just look at this retro action shot of me from my first hike on the AT…what all was I carrying in that giant pack?
-Proof that even I went through the same gear evolution that most everyone else does.
+Proof that even I went through the same gear evolution that most everyone does.

 Circa 2001…I’ve lost a lot of weight in 20 years, and not in body weight.